irods-contrib/metalnx-rmd/docs/INSTALL.md

 Metalnx will run without the RMD package.
 However, RMD is necessary to allow for complete dashboard and server detail page functions in Metalnx.
 With this package installed disk, memory, and CPU usage data of each server will be available.

-__Assumptions__

-In this installation guide, to fully install Metalnx, we will:

-- Show how to install the _Metalnx Remote Monitor Daemon (RMD)_ packages on the ICAT and resource servers.
-Metalnx uses these packages to monitor and report the active status of the iRODS grid.
+In this installation guide we will explain how to install the Metalnx Remote Monitor Daemon (RMD) package on the Provider and each Consumer iRODS server in the iRODS grid.

 <font color="#0066CC"> <font size=+2> __Metalnx RMD Overview__ </font></font> <a name="metalnx_RMD_overview"></a>